 Drink, Drink, Drink!
 Water is your best friend at altitude!
 Keeping yourself hydrated at altitude is extremely important.
 Your body dehydrates much quicker at altitude.
 Therefore, you need to replenish your fluids and drink a lot more water than you may do back home.
 We recommend drinking anywhere from 4 to 5 liters a day when at altitude.
 If your follow this rule, you will combat altitude sickness and keep yourself feeling good throughout the trip!

 Try and drink one liter of water before each day before you start trekking.
 This will help to get the process started early in the day.
 Then if you carry two liters of water in your pack with you and drink that before lunch.
-You will be able to refill your bladder at lunch with two more liters and if you can drink that through the rest of the day, you have achieved your 5 liters!
-This process of drinking five liters of water a day can be daunting to many, but it is essential to people’s success in the mountains.
+You will be able to refill your bladder at lunch with two more liters and if you can drink that through the rest of the day, you have achieved your 4 or 5 liters!
+This process of drinking four to five liters of water a day can be daunting to many, but it is essential to people’s success in the mountains.

 5).
 Don’t be Afraid of a Little Headache